Stop Chatting, Start Doing: How AI is Moving Beyond ChatGPT in 2026

 For Pakistan, the window of opportunity is real but not unlimited.
 We have the awareness, the young talent, a growing policy framework, and proven global demand for AI-skilled labour.
 What we need now is urgency at the enterprise and government level — urgency to move from experimentation to integration, from awareness to deployment, from chatting to doing.

-Every month that passes is a month where another organisation somewhere in the world has automated a workflow that your team is still doing manually.
+Each month that goes by is one in which another organisation out there in the world has automated a workflow which your team is continuing to do manually.
 The tools are ready.
-The global market is moving at 43% compound growth annually.
-The only variable left is whether we move with it.
+The compound growth in the global market is at 43% a year.
+The only variable remaining is to move with it.